shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 represented by the third tree in the diagram.
 And this recursive spawning can continue indefinitely.

 This repeated spawning is important.
-In Alice's simulation of Bob's thinking, she must conceive of him as an agent that believes Alice can have non-$x$ hidden-states, optimizing his action accordingly.
+In Alice's simulation of Bob's thinking, she must conceive of him as an agent that believes Alice can have non- $x$ hidden-states, optimizing his action accordingly.
 The
 $Q$ values relevant to her decision-making should reflect her own known hidden information of $x$, but the $Q$ values relevant to Bob's decision-making should not.
 Furthermore, her simulation of Bob's thinking is an agent that is simulating her own thinking.
-The simulated-Alice within Alice's simulation of Bob must potentially have non-$x$ states, so they cannot use the $Q$ values in the original-tree.
+The simulated-Alice within Alice's simulation of Bob must potentially have non- $x$ states, so they cannot use the $Q$ values in the original-tree.
 And so forth.

 As [Cowling et al, 2015](http://orangehelicopter.com/academic/papers/cig15.pdf) predated AlphaGo/AlphaZero, some of the details of the MCTS mechanics were different from what they would be in a more modern